slawekradzyminski/awesome-testing.com/_posts/2016-12-29-system-traps-in-software-testing.md

 ## Trap 8 - Seeking the wrong goal: quality by numbers

-> This trap often occurs when one’s progress towards a goal is evaluated via a proxy measure rather than the goal
+> This trap often occurs when one's progress towards a goal is evaluated via a proxy measure rather than the goal
 > itself.

 With 90% code coverage we can be sure that everything works well.
 Well, sort of.
 If you enforce level of coverage bad